26 February, 2018 - 28 February, 2018

 Click here now to register.

-International Leather Maker is pleased to announce that it is organising its next edition of the “ILM Automotive Leather Supply Chain” conference in the Bavarian capital city of Munich.
+International Leather Maker (ILM) is pleased to announce that it is organising its next edition of the “ILM Automotive Leather Supply Chain” conference in the German automotive city of Stuttgart which is the home to famous automotive brands such as Mercedes-Benz and Porsche.

-Following the success of last year’s event which was held in Paris, ILM chose Munich as one of Europe’s most beautiful cities with excellent transport links and a close proximity to the German automotive industry, the largest in the European continent.
+Following the success of last year’s event in Munich, ILM chose Stuttgart as one of Europe’s most important cities connected to the automotive industry with excellent transport links.
+The German automotive industry is the largest in the European continent.

 Speakers will include representatives from the whole automotive leather supply chain including leading tanners, tier-1 suppliers and OEMs.
 There will also be opportunities for networking.